Papazov9/gaming-store-app/README.md

 repo: https://github.com/Papazov9/GamingStore-Project-Server/tree/main/gaming-store/gamimg-store.
 2. Then run the server as a normal Spring Boot Server.
 NOTE: in application.properties file located in the server you have to provide appropriate credentials for the database.
 3. Then download the front-end nad in the root folder run nmp i to download node_modules.
 4. After it execute ng serve again in the root folder of the front-end application and navigate to http://localhost:4200/.
-The application reloads automatically when soe changes are made.
+The application reloads automatically when some changes are made.

 ## Useful information
 Application is jwt-based and on first start of the spring server ADMIN USER will be created.